 STAY INSTALLED AS PART OF SCAPE PUBLIC ART: SEASON 2016

-Installation of the second sculpture of STAY will complete the Christchurch legacy public artwork by renowned British sculptor Antony Gormley and will be open to the public to launch the SCAPE Public Art Season 2016 on Saturday, October 1 in the Northern Quadrangle of the Arts Centre.
+Installation of the second sculpture of STAY will complete the Christchurch legacy public artwork by Antony Gormley and will be open to the public to launch the SCAPE Public Art Season 2016 on Saturday, October 1 in the Northern Quadrangle of the Arts Centre.

 Commissioned by the Christchurch City Council Public Art Advisory Group, STAY is comprised of two identical cast iron figures located in different sites in the city.
-It responds to the context of Christchurch; a city rebuilding where retrospect and remembrance intermingle with future plans.
+It responds to the context of Christchurch; a city in the process of rebuilding, where retrospect and remembrance intermingle with future plans.